Tyrrrz/Contextual/Readme.md

     // Retrieve cancellation implicitly
     var cancellation = Context.Use<CancellationContext>();

-    // Will abort if the token is triggered using var request = new HttpRequestMessage(HttpMethod.Post, "...");
+    // Will abort the request if the token is triggered using var request = new HttpRequestMessage(HttpMethod.Post, "...");
-    await _httpClient.SendAsync(request, cancellation.Token);
+    using var response = await _httpClient.SendAsync(request, cancellation.Token);

+    // ...
 }

 async Task Main()
 {
-    // Timeout of 5 seconds
     using var cts = new CancellationTokenSource(TimeSpan.FromSeconds(5));

     using (Context.Provide(new CancellationContext(cts.Token)))